Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/TfFn.md

 > I would have liked a lot more signposting: why are these sections the right ones  to care about?
 What are you showing, and why?
 >

-We added extra sentences as the start of sections and subsections to better introduce the main message of the section.
+We added extra senteces as the start of sections and subsections to better introduce the main message of the section.

-> For example, section 2 shows that noise degrades CANs - a nice literature review - and then shows a categorization of perturbed fixed point dynamics.
+> For example, section 2 shows that noise degrades CANs - a nice literature review - and then shows a categorisation of perturbed fixed point dynamics.
 I guess the idea was to show that noise-instability was a problem for all CAN types in the literature?
 If so you could do with signposting that.
 If not, why did you include all of that?
 Why was it